MadhuVanthiSankarGanesh/DiseaseDiagnosisSystemHumanNail/README.md

 We have used two datasets to build the models.
 We have trained four models using the dataset provided by SmartInternz.
 We have also trained a model using our own dataset.
 The datasets can be accessed using the link : https://drive.google.com/drive/folders/1puw4t__ZZmXjFf4dEdKE7CjEUt_8QLu0?usp=sharing

-Proposed Method

-We have trained 5 models and the details are as follows:

-image

-All the trained model weights can also be found in the same link as that of the dataset.

-This model has been integrated with a web app usig Flask that can be deployed locally.

 Conclusion